- Heavy Duty Torch Kits

 Flaming is a great way to eliminate weeds in rock gardens!

 When flame weeding, the most effective method is to catch weeds early, from 1-4 inches.
-At this small stage, flaming is nearly 100% effective, whereas weeds over 4 inches are more difficult to kill without an extended dose of heat.
+At this small stage, flaming is nearly 100% effective at killing weeds, whereas weeds over 4 inches are more difficult to kill without an extended dose of heat.

-By destroying cell structure in the plant leaf, the weed will no longer put energy toward growth, so even on big weeds, you will see a stunting effect or even a kill, depending on how established the root system is and how long the plant was exposed to heat.
+By destroying cell structure in the plant leaf, the weed will no longer put energy toward growth taking the kill though the root system.
+YES, flame weeding can kill roots too!
+Even on big weeds (over 6"), you will see a stunting effect and even a kill, depending on how established the root system is and how long the plant was exposed to heat.

-On smaller weeds a slow walk is usually the best pace - just a split second of heat should kill unwanted weeds and grasses - you don't need to burn them to a crisp.
+On smaller weeds a slow walk is usually the best pace - just a split second of heat should kill unwanted weeds and grasses completely - you don't need to burn them to a crisp.
 By nature, some grasses will return following a flaming.
 Repeat applications, however, will usually do the trick.
 For best results, increase exposure to the heat if weeds are wet from dew.
 Water on the leaves acts as insulation and decreases cell damage unless exposure time is increased.
+Note: it is ok to flame when it is wet out.
+In fact, we recommend it.
+Moisture will lessen the threat of ignition of dry debris.

 It is important to remember when flaming in and around desireable plants that heating those leaves can cause damage as well, so be careful around flowers and shrubs - particularly evergreens.
 Conifers are very flammable and should be avoided.
 Poison ivy, oak or any poisonous plant should be avoided also- the smoke from flamed leaves will cause a rash to your skin, eyes and lungs!